CCAA CAPE CONTEMPORARY ART AFRICA.

 - Pre Selection Process

 Cape Town and Marrakesch are the two pre-selected destinations for the first issue of the new African Art Fair Project.
 The Decision for the final hosting Cities will be made during Winter 2018/2019.
 There is an option to select both cities in a continuing Biennial Process – 1 Year in Cape Town (starting 2019) – One Year in Marrakesch (starting 2020) – to be continued back in 2021 in Cape Town.
 The BID is still open for other interested African Countries.

 - African Art Talks for the announcement of the Project.

 - Funding and Financing Periode

 - Call for Papers (Gallery Selection)

 The CCAA Art Fair is combined with activities of the new Museum of Contemporary Art in Cape Town.
-The CCAA will be announced officially during the Opening Days of the new ZEITZ MOCAA Museum of Contemporary Art Africa in Cape Town (V&A Waterfront) in Autumn 2017.
-The inaugural exhibition which opens at Zeitz MOCAA Pavilion on 23 November, will present the work of Swazi artist Nandipha Mntambo.
+The CCAA will be announced officially in the new ZEITZ MOCAA Museum of Contemporary Art Africa in Cape Town (V&A Waterfront).
+The inaugural exhibition which opened at Zeitz MOCAA Pavilion in 2017, presented works of Swazi artist Nandipha Mntambo.
 The new Museum Project, the ZEITZ Museum of Contemporary Art Africa (MOCAA) is the major new cultural institution to be housed in the Grain Silo building at V&A Waterfront in Cape Town.
 Built in 1921, and at 57m tall, the Grain Silo remains an icon of the Cape Town skyline.It will become a platform for artists across Africa and house the largest collection of African contemporary art across 9,500 sqm of space.